Sylkpac/tmux/README.md

 ### Key Features:

 * <b>Detach and reattach sessions</b>
-  - Detach from a session: 'Ctrl+b d'
+  - Detach from a session: 'Ctrl+b' then 'd'
   - List sessions: 'tmux ls'
   - Reattach to a session: 'tmux attach-session -t 0' (assuming session 0 is listed).